Chowdhury-DSP/chowdsp-ergo/README.md

 # chowdsp-ergo

 `ergo` is Chowdhury DSP's in-house regression testing framework.
 This repository serves as an example for how `ergo` works, while also providing regression testing for our open-source plugins.

-## What is `ergo`
+## What is `ergo`?

 `ergo` is a regression testing framework, that runs audio through a plugin, and makes sure that the audio is the same as audio that was processed by an